MellonNet/mln-backend-emulator/README.md

 ### Server setup

 Initialize the database by running `python manage.py migrate`.
-This will create the database tables and import the data from the original MLN XML.
+This will create the database tables.

+Included in the content files should be an XML at `XMLCache/MLN/MLN_1033_20100211081940.xml`.
+Run `python manage.py import_mln_xml <path>`, where <path> is the path to this file.
+This will import the original MLN data.

 ### Run the server